linkwarden/linkwarden/README.md

-# Webmarker
+# WebExtracts
-### A simple bookmark manager for all your links and resources
+### A simple bookmark + archive manager for all your links and resources.

 > Note: Still under development...